dmccreary/graph-algorithms/docs/glossary.md

 #### Graph Embeddings

 The process of transforming nodes, edges, and their features into a vector space while preserving graph topology and properties.
-These embeddings can be used in various machine learning applications.
-Example: Creating vector representations of social network users to feed into machine learning models for friend suggestion.
+These embeddings can be used in various machine-learning applications.
+Example: Creating vector representations of social network users to feed into machine learning models for friend suggestions.

 #### Graph Neural Networks (GNNs)